RangeLDM: Fast Realistic LiDAR Point Cloud Generation: The Proposed Method

-In the second stage, we freeze the encoder and decoder of the learned VAE and train an LDM on the encoded latent feature $\mathbf{z}_0$ for distribution modeling of the range image.
-During the diffusion process, noise is added to the initial latent $\mathbf{z}_0$, resulting in a noisy latent $\mathbf{z}_t$ as in Eq.~\ref{eq:forward_diffusion}, where the noise level increases over time steps $t \in T$.
+\textbf{Second-Stage: Latent Diffusion Modeling} In the second stage, we freeze the encoder and decoder of the learned VAE and train an LDM on the encoded latent feature $\mathbf{z}_0$ for distribution modeling of the range image.
+During the diffusion process, noise is added to the initial latent $\mathbf{z}_0$, resulting in a noisy latent $\mathbf{z}_t$, where the noise level increases over time steps $t \in T$.